smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_smithery_cli/README.md

    ```bash
    npm run dev
    ```

-   The `npm run dev` command will automatically launch the Smithery Playground in your browser where you can:
-   - Interact with your MCP server in real-time
-   - Test the `count_characters` tool with different inputs
-   - See the complete request/response flow
-   - Debug and iterate on your MCP tools quickly

 3. **Configuration:**
    Smithery allows users to pass session-level configuration to MCP servers.
 Smithery passes this as base64-encoded JSON in the `config` query parameter.
 The server parses this configuration for each session: